JadduVenkataSatyaSai156/Python-DSA/README.md

-# Python-DSA
-It includes programs in python showcasing applications of data structures
+# This repositary includes programs in python where i implemented dynamic linear data structures based on my understanding.
+Feel free be a critique as learning is undergone thorugh understanding various perspectives.